 Does CBG influence sex drive?

-Though it has not been substantiated by conclusive research, many people anecdotally report that cannabigerol (CBG) gives them extra energy and, sometimes more specifically, sexual energy.
-Some users liken the effects of CBG to a caffeine rush, elevating their creativity, vitality, and mood.
-Additionally, some users also anecdotally report that CBG helps them manage daily stresses.
-Because sex drive is often spurred on by these energy-affirming characteristics, it follows that CBG might elevate sexual desire and stamina [13].
+Though it has not been substantiated by conclusive research, many people anecdotally report that cannabigerol (CBG) makes them feel energetic.
+Some users liken the effects of CBG to elevating their creativity and mood.
+Because sex is often spurred on by these energy-affirming characteristics, it follows that CBG might elevate one’s senses [13].

 The best cannabis strains for sex

 Good sex requires the involvement of both body and mind.
 Thus, the question of which strains are better for sex is complex.
 For example, Indica strains are rumored to offer a hefty dose of bodily sensitivity and tactile sensations.
 On the other hand, Sativa strains are associated with increased energy and creativity.
-Few could argue that you don’t need both energy and sensitivity for a satisfying sexual experience.
-Therefore, there is not just one answer to the question of which strains are better for sex.
-It ultimately boils down to what an individual most wants to feel during a sexual encounter.
+Few could argue that you don’t need both energy and sensitivity for a satisfying experience.
+Therefore, there is not just one answer to the question of which strains are better.
+It ultimately boils down to what an individual most wants to feel.

-But an excessive dance with any cannabis strain, whether Sativa- or Indica-dominant, can do the opposite of what you might hope to feel, that is if you take too much of it.
-Too much of a Sativa strain might turn into something entirely intellectual or introspective, not a great recipe for sexual ecstasy.
-Or, after a megadose of an Indica-dominant strain, you could find yourself feeling clumsy or lacking in motivation, also not optimal for sexual enjoyment [15].
+But an excessive dance with any cannabis strain, whether sativa or indica-dominant, can do the opposite of what you might hope to feel, that is if you take too much of it.
+Too much of a sativa strain might turn into something entirely intellectual or introspective.
+Or, after a megadose of an indica-dominant strain, you could find yourself feeling clumsy or lacking in motivation, also not optimal [15].

-Experimentation to find the best products for you will be the key to better sex with cannabis.
-That said, a few good cannabis strains for sex include:
+Experimentation to find the best products for you will be the key.
+That said, a few good cannabis strains include:

 Bubba 77—this premium high-CBD, low-THC cannabis strain produces a range of effects, from clear-headed alertness and energy to calm and relaxation.
 Bubba 77 brings a unique Indica-dominant profile and flavors of licorice, pine, and dark sweetness.